albertattard/blog/_posts/2012-12-20-hello-world.markdown

 ---
 layout: post
 title:  "Hello World"
 description: "Hello World" is the first program found in most programming books.
-Even a book was also written that has <em>Hello World</em> as part of its title (<em>Hello World(s) -- From Code to Culture: A 10 Year Celebration of Java Technology</em>).
+Even a book was also written that has "Hello World" as part of its title ("Hello World(s) -- From Code to Culture: A 10 Year Celebration of Java Technology").
 We cannot have a website about Java without starting with the Hello World example.
 As a typical hello word post, this post briefly introduces the blog and how it can be used.
 date: 2012-12-20 08:00:00 +0200
 categories: introduction
 img: hello-world.png